Take this well-known formula for building loyal customers into consideration:

 The outlier for most retailers is figuring out how to create “A Positive Retail Experience.”

-How do we create a positive retail experience in a world of social distancing, operating restrictions, and economic uncertainties?
+How do we build customer loyalty and create a positive retail experience in a world of social distancing, operating restrictions, and economic uncertainties?
 And then how do we scale this positive retail experience so that it is dependable for your business and fluid for your shoppers?

 The answer is simple, and it doesn’t include any gimmicks.